-So today we wanted to share some of the pieces (there are way more over on Wayfair) and show you some behind-the-scenes of how it all came together.
+So today we wanted to share some of the pieces (there are way more over on their website) and show you some behind-the-scenes of how it all came together.

 Speaking of which, here’s a peek at what it took to get that shot above.
 This is from the photoshoot we did back in August down in North Carolina and, if you follow us on Instagram, you saw us road trip down there with a car full of accessories to excitedly style each shot (you can view a recap of it all here).

 All of the photos of the furniture “in situation” were photographed in a real person’s home that we rented for a week (she’s an interior designer, so she had THE BEST architecture to work with).
 Things were constantly getting moved around, the garage was filled with tables of accessories, and there was camera equipment everywhere you looked.
 These photos are of the living room, which became a makeshift bedroom more than once.

 We had some of the samples from the photoshoot delivered to our house a few weeks ago – which fully completes the dream of designing things we’d love to live with in our own home!
 And let’s just say that moving in with them has taken our relationship to the next level.
 “Our” meaning me and the furniture.
 But hey, at least I let John third-wheel it in this armchair that basically acts as a chair-and-a-half when you take the side pillows off.
 Plus the performance fabric means I don’t have to fear the kids or the dogs smearing it up – or myself spilling tea on it – both literally or figuratively speaking (Atlanta Housewives, anyone?
 No?
 Bueller?).